dastitwa/movie-search-app/Phase1/phase1.md

 After verifying that the cluster was healthy and running, the password was reset successfully and the generated password was used for all subsequent API calls.

-### Key Learning

-A healthy Elasticsearch node does not necessarily mean requests will succeed.
-Security configuration, authentication, and protocol configuration (HTTP vs HTTPS) are equally important parts of the setup process.

 ---

 ## Deliverables